yl3832/Coursera-Machine-Learning-UW/Classification/Intro.md

 This course mainly focus on the following modules:

-Linear classifier and logistic regression
+1.Linear classifier and logistic regression

-Gradient descent
+2.Gradient descent

-Decesion trees and boosting
+3.Decesion trees and boosting

-Precision and recall
+4.Precision and recall

-Stochastic descent and mini-batch gradient descent
+5.Stochastic descent and mini-batch gradient descent